 Did you know that by keeping active during labour you can actually help it to progress faster?
 And by staying upright, you can harness the power of gravity to help deliver your baby?

 Bed-bound labours are slowly becoming a thing of the past, with more women transitioning from passive to active participant.
 This empowering technique is about trusting your instincts and understanding that your body is designed to do this.

-Walking, squatting, kneeling and rhythmic movements like rocking on a balance ball will, not only provide you some relief, but also help to open up your pelvis.
+Walking, squatting, kneeling and rhythmic movements like rocking on a balance ball will, not only provide you with some relief but also help to open up your pelvis.

 4. Water and Heat

-Try combining massage with essential oils for added benefit.
+Try combining a pregnancy massage with essential oils for added benefit.
 Some of the most popular oils for labouring women include: